|Nutritional Guidelines (per serving)|

-Fugazzeta is a variation of the popular Argentinian treat called fugazza, which an onion-topped pizza that is very similar to Italian-style focaccia.
-Fugazzeta is a double crusted version of fugazza, stuffed with cheese and topped with the same sweet onions.
+Fugazzeta is a variation of the popular Argentinian treat called fugazza, which is an onion-topped pizza that is very similar to Italian-style focaccia.
+Fugazzeta is a double-crusted version of fugazza, stuffed with cheese, and topped with the same sweet onions.
 Fugazzeta de verdura has all of this plus a layer of sautéed spinach and vegetables.

 - 2 3/4 cups bread flour